londelec/leandcxmlman/source/sections/HardwareCfg/uart.rst

    * :attr:    :xmlref:`Devpath`\*
      :val:     Max 100 chars
      :desc:    Path of the UART device in the Linux operating system.
-All serial ports are normally located under :xmlref:`'/dev'` folder.
-Inbuilt serial ports are referenced as :xmlref:`'/dev/ttyS0'`; :xmlref:`'/dev/ttyS1'` and USB to Serial adapters are referenced as :xmlref:`'/dev/ttyUSB0'`; :xmlref:`'/dev/ttyUSB0'`; etc Please refer to table :numref:`ref-SerialPortPath` below for standard paths. :inlineimportant:`Attribute is case sensitive, observe the case of path when specifying.`
+All serial ports are normally located in :xmlref:`'/dev'` folder.
+Inbuilt serial ports have names :xmlref:`'/dev/ttyS0'`; :xmlref:`'/dev/ttyS1'` and USB to Serial adapter ports :xmlref:`'/dev/ttyUSB0'`; :xmlref:`'/dev/ttyUSB0'`; etc Please refer to table :numref:`ref-SerialPortPath` below for standard paths. :inlineimportant:`Attribute is case sensitive, observe the case of path when specifying.`

    * :attr:    :xmlref:`Baudrate`
      :val:     300...115200bps